Giants vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Michael Conforto and the San Francisco Giants will look to find success Josiah Gray when he starts for the Washington Nationals on Saturday at 7:05 PM ET, in the second game of a three-game series at Nationals Park.
+Michael Conforto and Jeimer Candelario will be among the stars on display when the San Francisco Giants face the Washington Nationals on Sunday at 1:35 PM ET, at Nationals Park.

-The Giants are the favorite in this one, at -200, while the underdog Nationals have +165 odds to upset.
-The total is 8.5 runs for the game.
+The Giants are listed as -115 moneyline favorites for this matchup against the Nationals (-105).
+An 8.5-run over/under is set in the matchup.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.